 - No person employed in the classified civil service may:

-- Use his official authority or influence for the purpose of interfering with or affecting the result of an election or a nomination for office
+- Use their official authority or influence for the purpose of interfering with or affecting the result of an election or a nomination for office.

 - Directly or indirectly coerce, attempt to coerce, command or advise a state or local officer or employee to pay, lend or contribute anything of value to a party, committee, organization, agency or person for political purposes.